 Finally, you could argue that this will result in detrimental performance as the plugin needs to take time to figure out what theme to serve the visitor.
 Ironically, site performance (specifically speed) is another factor that can have a negative impact on your appearance in search results.

 This is definitely a stop-gap solution, but it might be sufficient for some sites, or as an interim solution.
-If you’re using WordPress or running WooCommerce, here are some plugins you might want to try:
+If you’re using WordPress or running WooCommerce, you might want to try Jetpack’s mobile friendly theme module or WP Touch.

 3. More effort: Switch themes or redesign your store